Quentin62/TPGIS/README.md

 sudo apt-get install texlive-xetex texlive-fonts-recommended texlive-plain-generic
 ```

-In your notebook, run all cells and save it.
+In your notebook, run all cells and save the notebook in pdf.
 In a terminal, run:

 ``` bash
 jupyter nbconvert --to pdf my_notebook.ipynb